IsraelOrtuno/Eavquent/readme.md

 - [ ] Produce a Framework agnostic version.
 - [ ] Working with NOSQL solutions.

+## Contributing

+Any contribution is more than welcome.
+Feel free to open an issue if you find and error or just want to discuss about something related to `Propertier`.
+Also you can make a pull request if you think you can help to improve this package.

 ## License

 `Propertier` was written by Israel Ortuño for the Laravel Framework.
 It is free software distributed under the terms of the [MIT license][2].